archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 1. it must allow *uniquely* distinguishable (i.e., "disjoint") sequences of symbols, attributes, or events to be sent; and
 2. the probability that the message received over the channel is the same as the unique sequence that was sent must be \(\geq 0\).

+...

+---

-The point that is easy to miss in this part of the paper, though, is that the goal is to provide a way to determine whether or not an archaeological assemblage *meets those minimum requirements* to be considered a code *at all*.
+The point that is easy to miss in this part of the paper is that Justeson's goal here is to provide a way to determine analytically whether or not an archaeological assemblage *meets those minimum requirements* to be considered a code *at all*.
 If not, "... there is really no basis for speaking of the existence of a channel" [@Justeson1973, p.
 136].
 This, above all else in the paper, represents Justeson's true theoretical and methodological challenge to the ambitions of the "New Archaeology" as a project.
 He is saying that unless we can *prove* that there is an *analytically* feasible code entailed by archeological data, there can *be* no supportable interpretation of it.

 > If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation.
 Thus, the question of the existence of a code is one of primary importance for our considerations. [@Justeson1973, p.136]